Jclong98/goose/readme.md

 ## Structure:

 - packages
-  - j-lib
+  - core
     - this is the actual components/composables
-  - j-lib-vite
+  - vite
     - this is a tsdown bundled vite plugin
     - it includes `unplugin-vue-components`, `unplugin-auto-import`, `tailwind`, etc.
-  - j-lib-playground
+  - sandbox
     - a place to test out both the library and the vite plugin